 Depending on your goals, one of these cards could be for you:

 - If you're a jet-setter: The Capital One Venture Rewards Credit Card is a flexible travel rewards card that charges no foreign transaction fees has an annual fee of $95.
 You'll get an intro bonus of 60,000 miles when you spend $3,000 in 3 months.

 - If you want a simple rewards structure: The Citi® Double Cash Card - 18 month BT offer from our partner, provides cash back at the same rate for every purchase: 1% back when you buy an item, and another 1% back when you pay it off.
 That makes it easy to both rack up and use rewards, on everything from travel to groceries, without having to understand complex redemption programs.

 - If you're loyal to a specific airline: Frequent Delta flyers can save by using the Delta SkyMiles® Gold American Express Card, for example, which waives the charge on your first checked bag and gives you Main Cabin 1 priority boarding on Delta flights.
-Southwest Airlines loyalists can earn 40,000 points if they spend $1,000 with the card in the first 3 months they have it.
-For the first year, cardholders also earn 3 points per dollar spent on dining, which includes takeout and eligible delivery services.
-Plus, cardholders get a $75 Southwest travel credit each year from the Southwest Rapid Rewards® Priority Card and 20% back as a statement credit on drinks and Wi-Fi on Southwest flights.
+Cardholders can earn 40,000 points if they spend $1,000 with the card in the first 3 months.
+They can also earn up to $50 in statement credits for eligible purchases made at U.S restaurants within the first 3 months.

 Consider Improving Your Credit Before Applying